Foreign relations of Abkhazia: Foreign policy

-Even though Abkhazia has not been recognized by many states, it has unofficial relations with several UN member states.
-It engages often unofficially with states.
+Though Abkhazia is recognized only by a small number of states, it still upholds unofficial relations with several UN member states.
 Often, the Circassian diaspora is used as a mean to establish links to states of the Middle East.

 Belarus

 According to the Deputy Prime Minister of Abkhazia, Kan Taniya, the Abkhaz relations to Belarus are high on the priority list of Abkhazia.
 In 1995, Belarus was opposed to the CIS sanctions against Abkhazia.
 Bilateral relations between Belarus and Georgia were strained during the Georgian Presidency of Mikheil Saakashvili, during which Abkhazia was recognised by Russia.
 In March 2009, President Lukashenko referred to Abkhaz president Sergey Bagapsh as "the President of Abkhazia" in an official statement when the two met in Moscow.
 The two discussed economic cooperation, with Lukashenko stating "much work emerges after gaining independence, we would be happy if Belarus' involvement could help to solve problems in this region."
 In November 2009, Belarusian lawmakers visited Tbilisi, Sukhumi, and Tskhinvali on simultaneous fact-finding missions to inform a decision on whether to recognise Abkhazia and South Ossetia.
 Despite these actions and Russian pressure, Belarus never recognised Abkhazia and South Ossetia.
-Bilateral relations between Belarus and Georgia improved over the same period, and in April 2015 – during the Georgian Presidency of Giorgi Margvelashvili – Lukashenko paid his first official visit to Georgia, during which he explicitly noted his support of Georgia's territorial integrity.
+Bilateral relations between Belarus and Georgia improved over the same period, and in April 2015, during the Georgian Presidency of Giorgi Margvelashvili, Lukashenko paid his first official visit to Georgia, during which he explicitly noted his support of Georgia's territorial integrity.
 Since then, Georgia buys Belarus tractors "and other equipment that we would not otherwise buy", according to Georgian economist Paata Sheshelidze.
 In 2021, an OSCE expert guessed that Belarus might be one of the next countries to recognize Abkhazia.